michaelputnam67/pom-pets/README.md

 ## Future Additions:

 - Add more Pom Pet options, and build in animations for each pet.
-- Build out sign up and login functionality.
+- Complete build out sign up and login functionality.
 - Collaborate with backend to create more end points allowing the user to delete projects.
+- Create a more robust stastics screen to view and interact with.

 ## Contributors: